amdewitt/ChuShogiLite/README.md

 * Easy editing of all aspects of the board position with the mouse
 * As a bonus, a collection of tsume puzzles and a couple of helpful tools are included.

+## Live Version

+A live version of the script is available [here](https://www.chessvariants.com/invention/chushogilite).

 ## Setting up ChuShogiLite a Website

 To set up the applet onto your own site, do the following: